cloudchallenges/batchfactory/README.md

 1. Open the repository folder in VS Code
 2. VS Code will detect `.devcontainer/`
-3. Select **“Reopen in Container”** when prompted
+3. Select **"Reopen in Container"** when prompted
-4. The development environment is ready — no scripts required
+4. The development environment is ready - no scripts required

 **Important:**